Jeju Province: Transportation

 Jeju City is the principal transportation center for Jeju Province.
 It is home to the island's sole airport, Jeju International Airport; the Jeju-Seoul route is the world's busiest airline route.

 The island is served by Jeju International Airport in Jeju City.
 The Seoul–Jeju City air route is by a significant margin the world's busiest, with around 13,400,000 passengers flown between the two cities in 2017.
 Other cities that have flights to Jeju are Daegu, Busan, Gunsan and Gwangju.

 The port of Jeju is the largest on the island, serving the great majority of passenger, cargo, and fishing vessels.
 Jeju is also accessible from Busan by ferry.
 The travel time is between 3 and 12 hours.

 The island has a public bus system, but there are no railways on the island.

 A rail tunnel to the island, linking it to the Korea Train Express network has been proposed but is currently on hold due to cost concerns and local opposition in Jeju, who are aware of an eventual loss of their indigenous traits.

 In 2019, Jeju Special Self-Governing Province announced the launching of a service focused on public transportation mobile IOT.

 Media

-There are five local newspapers on Jeju Island: the Cheju Daily News, Jeminilbo, Hallailbo, Seogwipo-News, Jejumaeil.
-The Jeju Weekly is the only print English-language newspaper on the island.
+There are five local newspapers on Jeju Island: Jeju Ilbo, Jemin Ilbo, Halla Ilbo, Seogwipo News, and Jeju Maeil.
+The Jeju Weekly is the only printed English-language newspaper on the island.
 JejuWorldWide.com is a daily online news and events Web site that opened in early 2013.

 TV and radio stations include Jeju Free International City Broadcasting System (an affiliate of SBS), KBS Jeju, and Jeju MBC, and KCTV Jeju.